-Thus, the topic for our lesson this quarter.
-What does it mean to have a "Christian education," and how can we as a church, in one way or another, find a way so that all our members are able to get such an education?
+Thus, the topic for our lessons this quarter.
+What does it mean to have a "Christian education," and how can we as a church, in one way or another, find a way for all our members to be able to get such an education?